Desoxyn Abuse Signs, Symptoms, and Addiction Treatment

-- Attention-deficit/hyperactivity disorder (ADHD) in children 6 years and older.
+- Attention-deficit/hyperactivity disorder (ADHD) in children aged 6 years and older.

 - Obesity that is related to overeating and has not been well treated with other methods like diets, weight loss programs, and other medications.

 As a stimulant medication, Desoxyn increases the activity of a group of neurotransmitters in the brain called monoamines, including dopamine.
-Generally, the medication is provided at a very low dose and safely adjusted for the individual.
-However, when too much is taken or the drug is taken without a medical need, increased dopamine activity can lead to a feeling of euphoria, or a “high,” and addiction becomes more likely 3,4.
+Generally, the medication is provided at a very low dose that is safely adjusted for the individual.
+However, when too much Desoxyn is taken or the drug is taken without a medical need, increased dopamine activity can lead to a feeling of euphoria, or a “high,” and addiction becomes more likely.3,4

 While Desoxyn is a legal prescription stimulant, it does have the potential for abuse.
-The methamphetamine in Desoxyn produces powerful effects that are stronger than other amphetamines and last for long periods as long as 8 hours once in the body 2.
-In fact, it is so prone to abuse that the Drug Enforcement Administration (DEA) has labeled it a Schedule II substance 2.
+The methamphetamine in Desoxyn produces powerful effects that are stronger than those of other amphetamines and last for long periods—as long as 8 hours once in the body.2 In fact, Desoxyn is so prone to abuse that the Drug Enforcement Administration (DEA) has labeled it a Schedule II substance.2

-Despite warnings and restrictions, the DEA reports that about 12 million people have abused methamphetamine at some point, although this figure accounts for those who abuse illicit meth as well 2.
-In 2014, there were 1.6 million people in the U.S. that admitted to currently abusing some form of stimulants 5.
+Despite warnings and restrictions, the DEA reports that about 12 million people have abused methamphetamine at some point, although this figure accounts for those who abuse illicit meth as well.2 In 2014, there were 1.6 million people in the U.S. who admitted to currently abusing some form of stimulant.5

 If you are currently abusing Desoxyn, you don’t have to wait to get help.
-You can call a treatment representative at any time day or night to get started on the life you deserve.
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs.
+You can call one of our treatment representatives free at at any time, day or night, to get started on the life you deserve.

 When it comes to the use of prescription medications, it can sometimes be challenging to observe whether use has turned into abuse.
 If someone is prescribed the substance and takes it as prescribed for the reason it is prescribed, this is not abuse.
 However, when use patterns veer away from this, the user enters dangerous territory.